rikard-helgegren/Face_Detaction_AI/README.md

    * For four rectangles (the checkerboard feature).
 Dummy function in `hal2019.training.Feature.calcFourRectFeature()`.
 * Calculate __parity__ value in Adaboost single-classifier training.
 * Multithreaded step 2 in adaboost.
+* Test and improve AdaBoost and cascade classifier.
+* Report performance for 36 feature strong classifier.
+* Hand check S+T+ part of adaboost.
+* Move calculating featurevalues so that it is done once.

 ## Things that are TODO
 * Make single classifier training faster.
-Right now it calculates about 10 features a second, out of 39150.
 Some leads:
    * Optimize feature calculation. hal2019.graphics.Rectangle sum can be calculated in 4 array accesses (currently 4).
 Two-rectangle features can be calculated in 6 (currently 8).
 Three-rectangle in 8 (not implemented).
 Four-rectangle in 9 (not implemented).
-* Test and improve AdaBoost and cascade classifier.
-* Report performance for 36 feature strong classifier.
-* Hand check S+T+ part of adaboost.
-* Move calculating featurevalues so that it is done once.
-* Use 10 jumps instead.
-* Write test for that regular and multithreaded step2 adaboost get the same result?
-It seems to be the same, but would be good to have test confirming this.
 * Clean up and comment code.